In the driving seat: China's yuppies are new market force for global automakers

 Volume sales in this premium compact car sector have trebled to more than 52,000 in the past four years, according to IHS data, so remain, for now, a tiny niche in China’s total passenger car market of close to 16.8 million.

-Some global luxury brands, such as Nissan Motor Co Ltd’s (7201.T) Infiniti, Honda Motor Co Ltd’s (7267.T) Acura and General Motors Co’s (GM.N) Cadillac, have been late to enter China, and now see its potential as a market for premium cars.
+Some global luxury brands, such as Nissan Motor Co Ltd’s Infiniti, Honda Motor Co Ltd’s Acura and General Motors Co’s Cadillac, have been late to enter China, and now see its potential as a market for premium cars.

 “You’ve got a big (wave) of people coming in now.
 They have disposable income; they are very much attuned to the premium brands,” de Nysschen told Reuters on Saturday.
 “For us, and for other car companies, this presents a big opportunity because it’s a market force.”